tinymce/tinymce-docs/README.md

     - Don't use this in more than one live demo on a page.
     - Don't use this long-term - when the feature is fully rolled-out, use the standard channel.
     - See `live-demo.html` for details.

-Note: Jekyll is pretty bad at automatically reloading code when you're playing with include files.
-Sometimes you need to restart the server.